Meet the team: Francesca

 8) Entrecejo

 Ever wondered what that little space in between your eyebrows is called?
 No?
-Well, the Spanish clearly have, as they have a word to describe it!
+Well, this one is another word of untranslatable words in Spanish, as they have a word to describe it!

 • Meaning: The space between one’s eyebrows.